nearform/initium/quick-start-gke.md

 - A working GKE cluster
   - you can install the `gcloud` binary and create a cluster with it using the tools provided by `asdf` in `initium-platform` as explained below
 - The Kubernetes Engine API (container.googleapis.com) enabled in GCP
+- The cluster's control plane should be publicly exposed so the CLI can reach it
+  - remember to check the cluster's networking options

 ## The Platform